carlitoselmago/twitter_profile_likes_downloader/README.md

 Run ``` python main.py``` it will ask you to give your user and password once If you need to modify your user and password simply delete the file settings.ini

+tweets saved will be stored in posts.db if you need to reset the already downloaded just delete the file posts.db

 ## Known bugs

-It downloads duplicates of videos to the wrong folders
+-

 ## TODO:

 - Move scroll to download all posts
-- Check if already downloaded and skip